 I just realized that this HISA fund is yet another reason why you should consider moving your RESP to a self directed brokerage account once you have enough money within it to not need to pay a minimum account balance fee.

-Right now, in January 2014, for their regular RESP accounts, BMO is paying 1.0% interest.
+In January 2014, for their regular RESP accounts, BMO was paying 1.0% interest.

-In contrast, BMO InvestorLine is paying 1.25% on its high interest savings account fund AAT 770.
+In contrast, BMO InvestorLine was paying 1.25% on its high interest savings account fund AAT 770.

 UPDATE: On March 18, 2017 RBF2010 is paying 0.75%.